Change Accessibility Keyboard preferences for accessibility on Mac

 This option is useful if you left-click items more often than you perform other actions.

 Default dwell time

 The amount of time to dwell on an item on the screen before an action is performed.

 Panel dwell time

 The amount of time to dwell on an item in a panel before a left-click action is performed.

 The distance, in pixels, you can move while dwelling on an item.
 If you move beyond this limit, the action isn’t performed.

-To quickly enable or disable the Accessibility Keyboard using the Accessibility Shortcuts panel, press Option-Command-F5 (or if your Mac has Touch ID, quickly press Touch ID three times).
+To quickly enable or disable the Accessibility Keyboard using the Accessibility Shortcuts panel, press Option-Command-F5 (or if your Mac or Magic Keyboard has Touch ID, quickly press Touch ID three times).

 To specify which options are available in the panel, choose Apple menu > System Preferences, click Accessibility, then click Shortcut.